michael-kitchin/CarND-Extended-Kalman-Filter-Project/README.md

 The goals/steps of this project are the following:

-* Utilize a kalman filter to estimate the state of a moving object of interest
+* Utilize a Kalman filter to estimate the state of a moving object of interest
-* With noisy lidar and radar measurements
+* With noisy RADAR/LIDAR measurements
 * Obtaining RMSE values less than/equal to [.11, .11, 0.52, 0.52].

 ### Environment